It’s Not Always Down To Beginner’s Luck

 As the celebrations come to a close, it’s important to look towards the future.
 While the distinction will move to Toulouse in 2018, I feel that it’s important to recognise the technologies that have paved the way for scientific developments.

-I’m proud to be leading the European Hair Transplant Workshop from 10 to 12 June, which is designed to give delegates a chance to learn about pioneering techniques, as well as share best practice and forge cross-sector networks.
-It is co-sponsored by the world-leading International Society of Hair Restoration Surgery, and endorsed by the British Association of Hair Restoration Surgery.
+I’m proud to be leading the European Hair Transplant Workshop from 10 to 12 June, which is designed to give delegates a chance to learn about pioneering techniques, as well as share best practices and forge cross-sector networks.
+It is co-sponsored by the world-leading International Society of Hair Restoration Surgery and endorsed by the British Association of Hair Restoration Surgery.

 While these events are always very well received and respected, I’m particularly delighted to announce that we’re starting the workshop with a beginners’ course, taking place a day before (on 9 June).
 Aimed at the next generation of hair loss experts, it will give people the opportunity to pick up advice on particular treatment elements like hairline design and graft placing.
 It’s important to recognise that these workshops wouldn’t be filled if it wasn’t for an influx of future surgeons, trichologists and surgical engineers, and we’re proud to be hosting such an event.